How to Protect Your Wedding Dress

 - Carefully step into your dress and have your bridesmaids put your shoes on for you.

-- If you’re at an outdoor wedding, protect the bottom of your dress by purchasing a bridal petticoat to gently lift the hem off the ground.
+- If you’re at an outdoor wedding, protect the bottom of your dress by purchasing a bridal petticoat [Affiliate Link] to gently lift the hem off the ground.

 Wedding Dress Preservation Tips – After the Wedding